leo-project/notes/leofs/faq/README.md

 * What's the role of Manager?
 * What language is LeoFS written in?
 * What's the roadmap for LeoFS?

+### LeoFS limits
-* 制約
+* @TODO

 ## LeoFS for administrators
 ## Install LeoFS
-* What's required machine spec?
+* What is required machine spec?
-* ディスク構成について
-* rpmをインストールするときにバージョンが古いと怒られる
+* How do I operate LeoFS installation with the RPM package?
+* How do I operate LeoFS installation with the DEB package?

 ### Configuration
 #### Commons